 I am an Assistant Professor at Georgetown University's McCourt School of Public Policy, and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
-Drawing from philosophy, psychology, and science & technology studies (STS), my research uses empirical and critical approaches to investigate ethics as practiced within social contexts, with normative implications for democratic politics.
-I examine contestations of moral authority, uptake of knowledge by publics, and pathways for democratic accountability in technological development.
+Drawing from philosophy, psychology, and science and technology studies (STS), my research integrates empirical and critical approaches to investigate processes for moral reasoning, contestations of moral authority, and pathways for public accountability, particularly within contexts of democratic governance.
+My current research examines discourses of responsibility in misuse of data, interpretations of fairness and scalability in human-centered computing, and public health responses to misinformation during the Covid-19 pandemic.
 In addition to my written scholarship, I aim to engage a broader and participatory audience through critical media projects.
 I hold a Ph.D. and M.A. from Harvard University, and a B.A. from Yale University.